Close Menu

 ABSTRACT

 Tigecycline is a broad-spectrum antibiotic agent used to treat severe or multidrug-resistant (MDR) bacterial infections.
-Bacterial infection is a common and severe complication or co-morbidity associated with end-stage renal disease (ESRD).
-However, few cases have been reported regarding the adverse drug reaction of tigecycline in patients with ESRD.
-Here, we detail the case of a 19-year-old female with ESRD, who received tigecycline to treat sepsis due to a MDR Staphylococcus aureus.
-Following seven days of tigecycline, the patient developed coagulopathy with hypofibrinogenaemia, although there was no subsequent haemorrhage.
-The hypofibrinogenaemia resolved within 14 days after discontinuation of tigecycline.
-Therefore, we recommend that clinicians strictly monitor coagulation parameters in patients with ESRD during tigecycline treatment.
+Bacterial infection is a common and severe complication or comorbidity associated with end-stage renal disease (ESRD).
+However, few cases have been reported regarding the adverse drug reactions of tigecycline in patients with ESRD.
+Here, we detail the case of a 19-year-old female with ESRD, who received tigecycline to treat her sepsis due to an MDR Staphylococcus aureus.
+Following 7 days of tigecycline, the patient developed coagulopathy with hypofibrinogenaemia, although there was no subsequent haemorrhage.
+The hypofibrinogenaemia resolved within 14 days after the discontinuation of tigecycline.
+Therefore, we recommend that clinicians strictly monitor the coagulation parameters in patients with ESRD during tigecycline treatment.

 Accepted: